 You can also fly into the Great Barrier Reef Airport on Hamilton Island.
 From here, you can take a ferry or high-speed catamaran to Airlie Beach.
 This option is probably better if you plan on using Hamilton Island as your base to explore the Whitsundays before heading across to the mainland.

 There are no direct trains to Airlie Beach, but you can take the Spirit of Queensland which connects Brisbane and Cairns via Proserpine.
 From here, take the RailBus Coach to Airlie Beach.
 The train runs five times per week and stops at major towns and cities along the East Coast.

 The journey to Proserpine takes about 15 hours from Brisbane and 9.5 hours from Cairns.
 It’s a semi-luxury train with sitting and sleeping berths, showers and onboard dining facilities.

 You can drive to Airlie Beach via the Bruce Highway which connects the coastal towns and cities between Brisbane and Cairns.
 Once you arrive in Bowen or Proserpine, follow the signs to Airlie Beach via Shute Harbour Road.
 Below are the average driving times from popular cities along the East Coast (excluding stops):

 Byron Bay - 15 hours

 Townsville - 3.5 hours

 Cairns - 8 hours

-There is no public bus to Airlie Beach, but you can buy a ticket with a private coach company such as Greyhound or Premier.
+There's no public bus to Airlie Beach, but you can buy tickets with a private coach company such as Greyhound or Premier.
 They run southbound services from Cairns and northbound services from Brisbane with direct, return and hop-on/off tickets.
-It's a good option if you don't have a car and aren't on a tight schedule, or if you'll be visiting multiple places along the East Coast.
+It's a good option if you don't have a car and aren't on a tight schedule, or if you'll visit multiple places along the East Coast.